hphothong/documentation/imageography/privacy.md

 By requesting a review, update, or delete of your personal information you are confirming that:

-(i) Under the penalty of perjury, you declare all of the information in the request to be true and accurate.
+1. Under the penalty of perjury, you declare all of the information in the request to be true and accurate.
-(ii) You understand that the deletion or restriction of your personal data is irreversible and may result in the termination of Services.
+2. You understand that the deletion or restriction of your personal data is irreversible and may result in the termination of Services.
-(iii) You understand that you will be required to validate your request by email, and you may be contacted in order to complete the request.
+3. You understand that you will be required to validate your request by email, and you may be contacted in order to complete the request.

 We will respond to your request within 30 days.